Flip Distance Between Triangulations of Convex Polygons is NP-Complete: Hardness of Finding Maximum Acyclic Subsets

 \subparagraph{Negative clause gadgets.} Consider a clause from the lower half plane that contains two negative literals $\bar{x}_i\lor\bar{x}_j$ with $i<j$.
 We add a clause gadget that consists of two pairs of triangles $\bar{C}_1$ and $\bar{C_2}$ as depicted in \cref{fig:clauseneg}.
 As before, we use a single vertex to represent all triangle pairs arising from $x_i$ and $\bar{x}_i$ in the conflict graph in \cref{fig:cconflictneg}.
 All conflicts that are depicted hold for every pair of triangles that result from subdividing the original triangles.

-We observe that we obtain three double conflicts between $x_i$ and $\bar{C}_1$, between $x_j$ and $\bar{C}_2$ and $\bar{C_1}$ and $\bar{C}_2$.
+We observe that the resulting conflict graph has three bidirected conflicts between $x_i$ and~$\bar{C}_1$, between $x_j$ and $\bar{C}_2$, and between $\bar{C_1}$ and $\bar{C}_2$.
 The high level idea for the negative clause gadget is that, if for one variable gadget we choose the negative assignment of the variable, in the process fulfilling the clause, then we can add one of the clause pairs to $S$.
 If $S$ contains $\bar{x}_i$, then we add~$\bar{C}_1$.
 If $S$ contains $\bar{x}_j$, then we add $\bar{C}_2$.
 If $S$ contains both $\bar{x}_i$ and $\bar{x}_j$, we can still only add one of $\bar{C}_1$ and $\bar{C}_2$.
-We set the convention, that if we can choose between the two, we add $\bar{C}_1$ to $S$.
-We again conclude from the high level idea that by adding pairs of triangles from negative clause gadgets this way, we never obtain double conflicts.
+We set the convention, that if we can choose between the two, we add $\bar{C}_1$ to~$S$.
+We again conclude from the high level idea that by adding pairs of triangles from negative clause gadgets this way, we never obtain bidirected conflicts in $S$.

 Again, the remaining part of the discussion of the gadget is entirely devoted to making sure that the directed conflicts are in accordance with the conditions of~\cref{lem:acyclic}.